joedono/House-of-Z/player-characters.md

 ## Kyle
 Valmar Nohrmari - Non-binary Tiefling Sorceror

-Valmar was never liked by their peers because anytime they were around, weird things happened.
-When they had the chance they decided to move into the local mountain range.
-They had recently ventured down to one of the villages in the area when they were attacked by the villagers claiming that they were a demon.
-When they woke, they found themselves in prison.
-Strangely, they now keep losing track of large periods of time and they don’t know why.
+Valmar was never liked by his peers because anytime he were around, weird things happened.
+When he had the chance, he decided to move into the local mountain range.
+He had recently ventured down to one of the villages in the area when he was attacked by the villagers claiming that he was a demon.
+When he woke, he found himself in prison.
+Strangely, he now keeps losing track of large periods of time and he doesn't know why.

+It turns out that Valmar had found a containment vessel for an ancient evil, the soul of the ancient black dragon Anguisa.
+After he opened the vessel, Anguisa's soul attempted to escape, but Valmar's wild magic activated and contained it in a compartment in Valmar's mind.
+Unfortunately, the containment wasn't complete when Valmar was spotted by the villagers.
+They saw the shadow behind him, thought him a monster, and lynched him.
+Liara happened upon him after the lynching, and attempting to heal him.
+Valmar's magic saw the missing ingredient in her, and pulled her in to aid in the containment.
+Now they fight to keep Anguisa imprisoned in shifts, with no memory of the fights.

 Crime - Public Indecency and Drunken Belligerence
 Time In Prison - New Arrival